 Documented by Artemes Gidram

-Up next: The Sanger City Council will meet again on Sept.
-21.
+Up next: The Sanger City Council is scheduled to meet again on Sept.
+7.